Sunday 18th April 2021

 I’d been half expecting mergansers for a fortnight and so it was great to finally watch three Red-breasted Mergansers heading west, a patch tick and the first of the winter.

 The walk over to the hides was fairly quiet other than three Fieldfare overhead.
 A pair of Pochard were resting directly out from B Water hide.
 Around 200 Lapwing were on the scrape viewable from DL’O hide, there was a single Black-tailed Godwit with them.
 I’d also noticed a single Black-tailed Godwit with a large group of Lapwing on 4th November, perhaps it was the same godwit still thinking he was a Lapwing.
 Nearby yesterday’s seven Avocet were still on the scrape feeding in the slightly deeper water.

 I spent an hour or so watching from the Sailing Club, there were few bird highlights here although it was great to find a Common Seal looking straight at me and showing his heart shaped nostrils.

 After a sandwich I headed down to the beach again and soon picked up a distant diver heading west.
 Even at this distance it looked too slight for Great Northern Diver.
 As it flew closer I could see a smallish head which was extensively white and with a characteristic head nodding movement.
-My first Red-throated Diver at Needs Ore.
+My first Red-throated Diver at NO.

 As I was watching the diver I could hear the Dartford Warbler calling behind me.
-After the diver had disappeared towards Park Shore I began to look for the warbler.
+After the diver had disappeared towards P Shore I began to look for the warbler.
 I ended up with some reasonable pictures and was surprised to see that it had a metal ring on its right leg.

 This is definitely a second bird.
 Based on my photos I’d say this 2nd bird is a female and the first is a male.
 If I’m right and they both stick around then this could be the return of breeding Dartford Warblers.